Greenhouse gas emissions by China: Renewable energy

 2025 saw China's first 12-month decline in carbon dioxide emissions attributable to growth in renewable energy.
 The 2016 decline is attributable to a slump after stimulus measures, and 2022's decline is attributable to zero-Covid controls.

 China is the world's leading investor in wind turbines and other renewable energy technologies and produces more wind turbines and solar panels each year than any other country.

 China is the world leader in renewable energy deployment, with more than twice the ability of any other nation.
 China accounted for 43% of global renewable energy capacity additions in 2018.
 For decades, hydropower has been a major source of energy in China.
 In the last ten years, wind and solar power have risen significantly.
 Renewables accounted for approximately a quarter of China's electricity generation in 2018, with 18% coming from hydropower, 5% from wind, and 3% from solar.

 Nuclear power is planned to be rapidly expanded.

 China has also dictated energy standards for lighting and gas kilometrage for cars.

-China's vast investment in the energy sector caused falling costs of renewable energy globally, leading to reduced reliance on fossil fuels around the world.
+China's vast investment in the energy sector has caused falling costs of renewable energy globally, leading to reduced reliance on fossil fuels around the world.